Want to become a crime scene investigator? Discover jobs, education needed & the salary of a CSI, forensic scientist or technician.

 The more knowledge you have, the better prepared you will be to wow your potential new boss when it comes time to interview.

 The salary of a crime scene investigator is hard to pin down.
-As I mentioned, CSI covers a wide range of positions with a wide range of responsibilities and (you guessed it) a wide range of wages.
+As we mentioned, CSI covers a wide range of positions with a wide range of responsibilities and (you guessed it) a wide range of wages.

 The different jobs under the CSI umbrella have salaries that range from $15 an hour doing data entry to over $200,000 a year for being a chief medical examiner.